dxiai/styleguide/index.md

 > A simple quote

->{:.notification.is-primary} a quote as a warning.
+{:.notification.is-primary} a quote as a warning.
 This would be awesome.
-This is not really working for us :(
+This is not really working for us :( This quote should be handled correctly

 ```markdown
 Syntax highlighted code block